Introduction to Encryption

 PSPDFKit Supports Fast, In-Memory AES-256 Decryption

-PSPDFKit is able to add an additional layer of security with support of state-of-the-art, fast, in-memory AES-256 decryption using the
+PSPDFKit is able to add an additional layer of security with support for state-of-the-art, fast, in-memory AES-256 decryption using the

 AesDataProvider class.
 Unlike other solutions, the PDF is never fully decrypted, and this even works with very large (> 500 MB) documents.
 The file also will never be written out unencrypted to disk.
-For more details, look at our AES Data Provider guide.
+For more details, see our AES Data Provider guide.